gbruno16/Crypto_Pump/README.md

 # Crypto Pump
 ## Description
-This is a set of scripts in python that can automatize some actions (like sell and buy) during crypto pumps.
+This is a set of scripts in python that can automate some actions (like sell and buy) during crypto pumps.

 ## Features
 - Market Buy